castorini/anserini/docs/regressions-msmarco-passage-doc2query.md

  -storePositions -storeDocvectors -storeRawDocs >& log.msmarco-passage-doc2query.pos+docvectors+rawdocs &
 ```

-The directory `/path/to/msmarco-passage/` should be a directory containing `jsonl` files converted from the official passage collection, which is in `tsv` format.
+The directory `/path/to/msmarco-passage/` should be a directory containing `jsonl` files converted from the official passage collection, appended with the doc2query expansions.
-[This page](experiments-msmarco-passage.md) explains how to perform this conversion.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).